 Cumulative impact assessment (CIA) is typically applied at the individual project level as part of the environmental impact assessment process (EIA).
-It is used to assess how the specific (and possibly limited) impacts of an individual project, when combined with other related projects and activities, might combine to generate significant cumulative impacts on selected valued environmental and social components (VEC) in a given time and space.
+It is often used to assess how the specific (and possibly limited) impacts of an individual project (pressures/stressors), when combined with other related projects and activities (including for example in the same geographical area or acting on the same receptor), might combine to generate significant cumulative impacts on selected valued environmental and social components (VEC) (receptors) in a given time and space.